Identity is My Right to be Me resources & World Children's Day upcoming celebration event!

 Ngā mihi nui:

-- Emma from The Light Library who was the creative force behind these workshops and their kaupapa and generously shared her skills and her poetry with us
+• Emma from The Light Library who was the creative force behind these workshops and their kaupapa and generously shared her skills (and her delicious cookies!) with us.

 Most importantly, thank you to all the incredible tamariki, rangatahi, and adults who joined us at a workshop and helped craft our identity poem.

-And thank you to all the donors to Save the Children NZ who make work like this possible across Aotearoa.
+And of course thank you to all the donors to Save the Children NZ who make work like this possible across Aotearoa.